Libya–Niger border

 The Libya–Niger border is 342 km in length and runs from the tripoint with Algeria in the west to the tripoint with Chad in the east.

 Description

 The border starts in the west at the Algerian tripoint, just to the north of the Salvador Passage.
-It then proceeds in south-easterly directions, curving further to the south down to Tumu, whereupon it veers sharply to the north-east up to the Chadian tripoint.
+It then proceeds in a south-easterly direction, curving further to the south down to Tumu, whereupon it veers sharply to the north-east up to the Chadian tripoint.
 The borders runs through a remote stretch of the Sahara desert.